Republicans slam Pelosi over impeachment reversal after floor vote: ‘What has changed?’

 But on the other side of the House, Schiff and other top congressional Democrats touted the passage of the resolution and defended their handling of the probe.

 “This is a solemn day in the history of our country, when the president’s misconduct has compelled us to continue to move forward with an impeachment inquiry,” Schiff said.
-“The founding fathers understood that a leader might take hold of the Oval Office, who would sacrifice the national security, it would fail to defend the Constitution, would place his personal and political interests above the interests of the country.”
+“The founding fathers understood that a leader might take hold of the Oval Office, who would sacrifice the national security, who would fail to defend the Constitution, would place his personal and political interests above the interests of the country.”

 He added: “They provided us with a mechanism to deal with it and that mechanism is called impeachment.”